Contingencyplana/making_friends_0/planning/three_era_map.md

-# Three Era Map

-A compass for the Lonely Doctor’s dreams.
-The transformation will be glacial, but inevitable.
-Each era aligns with the tools at hand, the story unfolding, and SHAGI’s long arc.

-This record belongs within the lab’s own archives — a quiet reminder of where the dreams may lead.

 ---
 ## Era I — Dreams as Foreshadowing
 *Timeline:* Early *Making Friends* (Friends 1–2, first stanza).
 *Story:* The Lonely Doctor glimpses snowfields, bells, laughter.
 The fortress flickers — not yet a workshop, but it hints.
 *Tools:* Present-day coding and documentation, cold and rigid.
 Dreams surface only as whispers.
 *Role:* Foreshadowing without interference.
 A thread of enchantment woven lightly through the lab.
 ---

 ## Era II — Dreams as Parallel Current